Help and support

 Short for application.
 Apps are software you can use on your smartphone.

-An O2 app that gives you discounts at stores, restaurants, cinemas, and more, as well as the opportunity to buy gig and event tickets 48 hours before general release.
+The Priority O2 app gives you discounts at stores, restaurants, cinemas, and more, as well as the opportunity to buy gig and event tickets 48 hours before general release.

 You can trade in your old phone or tablet for cash with O2 Recycle.
 You get a great price for your handset, and it’s good for the environment.